 Welcome to your rotation in dermatology!
 We are glad you have the opportunity to spend some time on our service and trust that the experience will be both enjoyable and educational.
 Please review this information carefully before starting your rotation.

 Short Summary of Elective

 The Dermatology elective provides a student with an opportunity to develop fundamental dermatology skills in a 4 week period.
 It is an ambulatory rotation integrated with a vibrant inpatient consultation service.
-Generally, there are three 4th year medical students and one internal medicine or family medicine resident on the rotation.
+Generally, there are two 4th year medical students and one internal medicine or family medicine resident on the rotation.
 You will be exposed to general dermatology, pediatric dermatology, dermatology specialty clinics as well as certain procedures.
 Although you will be spending the majority of your time in general dermatology, we encourage you to work with as many different attendings and residents to broaden your experience.